zesty-genius128/Certus_server/README.md

 ## Key Features for Healthcare Professionals

+**For clinical workflows, EHR integration, and regulatory compliance guidance, see our [Healthcare Professional Guide](docs/healthcare-guide.md).**

 ### Real-Time Drug Shortage Information

 - Search the FDA drug shortage database by generic or brand name